-Anthropology, Art History, Classics, Communications, Economics, Education, Film Studies, History, Human Development and Family Studies, International Business, Italian, Literature, Philosophy, Political Science, Religious Studies, Sociology
+Anthropology, Art History, Classics, Communications, Economics, Education, Film Studies, History, Human Development and Family Studies, International Business, Italian, Literature, Philosophy, Political Science, Psychology, Religious Studies, Sociology

 This program offers a large selection of courses, including Italian language and culture, art history, economics, history, and literature.
 Information about the range of IES courses can be found at the IES Website.